|Coordinates:||64.3143 N -20.3011 W|

-Although the chronicles mention hot springs here already in 1294, the placename Geysir first appears in written sources in 18th century.
+Although the chronicles mention hot springs here already in 1294, the placename Geysir first appears in written sources in the 18th century.
 This name comes from Old Norse "geysa" - to gush, to rush forth.
 This periodically erupting spring was such an unusual phenomenon for surprised Europeans that many did not believe that something like this can exist.

 This landmark caused a flow of tourists to the remote Iceland.
 People of the Age of Enlightenment were searching for the explanation of the nature of geyser.
 George Mackenzie considered that geyser is powered by a steam, which is accumulated in some underground voids.
 The mechanism of geyser activity was discovered by the great German scientist Robert Bunsen in 1846 after he researched Geysir for 11 days.